Hikers in low light among trees happy

 vervet monkeys eating out of a bin

 Sunscreen enters the ocean not only when we're in the water, but also when we shower and it's washed off.
 That ends up in the ocean too.
-And then when we spray sunscreen onto ourselves, some lands of the sand, which ultimately gets washed into the sea too.
+And then when we spray sunscreen onto ourselves, some lands on the sand, which ultimately gets washed into the sea too.

 The detrimental affects of different sunscreens are varied, from decreased fertility in certain fish and dolphins to messing with the DNA of coral reefs.